Hyunglok-Kim/EN5423/README.md

 - Course materials will be available on the class webpage.
 - Pre-class assignments (reading and coding) are required to prepare for the lectures.
 Failure to complete these may result in a lower participation grade.

-## License
-Include information about the licensing for your course material here, if applicable.

 ## Contact
 For more information or inquiries about the course, please contact Prof. Hyunglok Kim at hyunglokkim@gist.ac.kr.